Specification Drafting Process

 Companies that have signed the DOCSIS® License Agreement

 The Specification drafting process consumes a major part of the work effort.
 Generally speaking, the Working Group iteratively develops Draft Specifications that are designed to meet the Requirements set forth in the prior step.
-Technology Suppliers are often the primary authors of the Specifications, or large sections of the Specifications that affect the products that will be built (often referred to as “Vendor Authors”).
+Technology Vendors are often the primary authors of the Specifications, or large sections of the Specifications that affect the products that will be built (often referred to as “Vendor Authors”).

-Technology Suppliers in the Working Group are required to sign a Non Disclosure Agreement (NDA) and an Intellectual Property Requirement (IPR) agreement with CableLabs.
+Technology Vendors in the Working Group are required to sign a Non Disclosure Agreement (NDA) and an Intellectual Property Requirement (IPR) agreement with CableLabs.
 The NDA is of limited scope to ensure that information exchanged is kept within the Working Group during the drafting stage, to ensure no confusion in reports to the trade press, and to limit use of information to only furthering the Specification development.
 Once CableLabs Specification is publicly posted on the CableLabs website, the confidentiality provisions for the Specification effort no longer apply.
 The IPR agreement ensures that products built to the Specifications can be made on a royalty-free (RF) or a reasonable and non-discriminatory (RAND) basis, as defined in the IPR agreement.
 The IPR agreement creates a reciprocal RF or RAND obligation among the signators of the IPR agreement.

-Technology Suppliers may also formally participate in the CableLabs Visiting Engineer program.
-To gain further insight and understanding of CableLabs activities and assist in innovation, we invite Technology Suppliers to participate on-site at CableLabs, primarily in drafting Specifications and associated Test Plans.
+Technology Vendors may also formally participate in the CableLabs Visiting Engineer program.
+To gain further insight and understanding of CableLabs activities and assist in innovation, we invite Technology Vendors to participate on-site at CableLabs, primarily in drafting Specifications and associated Test Plans.
 Visiting Engineers are allocated workspace and network access at CableLabs, and agree to work a minimum number of hours per week on CableLabs activities (typically at least half time).
-By participating hands-on at CableLabs in the Specification drafting and/or Test Suite development effort, a Supplier is well positioned to rapidly introduce compliant products to the marketplace.
+By participating hands-on at CableLabs in the Specification drafting and/or Test Suite development effort, a vendor is well positioned to rapidly introduce compliant products to the marketplace.
 Visiting Engineer engagements are typically at least 6 months.

 The Contributing Engineer program is similar to the Visiting Engineer program, but the engineer is not on-site at CableLabs.
 Minimum hours and a minimum engagement period are required.